farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 #### Point Counter Block

-This kind of block is useful if you are looking to track any sort of point based value.
+This kind of block is useful if you are looking to track any sort of point-based value.
 Use it to track your Fate Points, health points, gold pieces, etc.

 - **Set as Main Counter**: This control lets you select a **single** point counter as the main one.
 The main point counter is going to be the one that is displayed in the Players section when you are playing a game session.
 - **With Max**: Use this value if you want to have a max value attached to your point counter.